Tesla battery reignites days after deadly crash: 2 Investigates

 "As they become more prevalent, they are getting in more crashes and we have to be aware of that," said Matlow.

 "We wanted to share that with the rest of the fire service.
-Not only with our firefighters in our department but to the rest of the Bay Area fire departments to know what the challenges that we faced and could potentially face if they encounter a similar situation," said Diaz.
+Not only with our firefighters in our department but to the rest of the Bay Area Fire departments to know what the challenges that we faced and could potentially face if they encounter a similar situation," said Chief Diaz.

 The Mountain View Fire department is considering several changes including creating a specialized team to handle electric vehicle incidents.
 They also hope get a new device called a DC hot stick, currently in the testing phase, that would allow them to quickly and safely check if an electrical vehicle still has electricity flowing.

 KTVU contacted Tesla which stressed the same statistics firefighters also include in their memo, which show electric vehicle fires are less likely to occur than fires in internal combustion vehicles.